derRiesenOtter/bachelor/docs/thesis/introduction.typ

 Some of these used during this work will be introduced in the following sections.

 ==== Convolutional Neural Networks

 @cnn::pl are a popular class of @nn::pl that is often used for image classification, speech recognition and many more.
 It typically consists of four components.
 A convolutional layer, a pooling layer, an activation function and a fully connected layer.
 In a convolutional layer neurons of one layer are only connected to some neurons of the previous layer.
 These neurons of the previous layer are called the receptive field of the corresponding neuron in the next layer.
 The output of the receptive field is calculated using a weight vector that is called filter or kernel.
-This filter is slid over the whole input, see @convolution.
+This filter is slid over the whole input, see
+@convolution @ratan_what_2020.
 The weights of the filter are the same for the whole layer. @indolia_conceptual_2018

-#figure(image("figures/convolution.png", width: 80%), caption: [Visualization of a convolutional layer with a two dimensional input @ratan_what_2020]) <convolution>
+#figure(image("figures/convolution.png", width: 80%), caption: [Visualization of a convolutional layer with a two dimensional input. ]) <convolution>

 The pooling layer typically shrinks its input further.
 There are different pooling techniques.
 Most common are average pooling and max pooling.
 Similar to the convolutional layer a window is slid over the input and the pooling function is applied.
-What differs is that the window usually does not overlap with the next window, leading to a considerable reduction in size, see @maxpooling. @indolia_conceptual_2018
+What differs is that the window usually does not overlap with the next window, leading to a considerable reduction in size, see
+@maxpooling @noauthor_everything_2020. @indolia_conceptual_2018

-#figure(image("figures/maxpooling.png", width: 40%), caption: [Visualization of max pooling. @noauthor_everything_2020]) <maxpooling>
+#figure(image("figures/maxpooling.png", width: 40%), caption: [Visualization of max pooling. ]) <maxpooling>

 Both activation function and fully connected layer were already described in
 @sec_nn.
 The fully connected layer is usually only used for the final prediction.